White paper boats in group to right, yellow boat alone on navigation symbol

 Do your own internet research

 The internet is a large source of information, but make sure you’re looking for college advice from reliable sources.
-Obviously, turn to CollegeXpress first [Editor’s note: Thanks for the shout-out, Rebecca!].
+Obviously, turn to CollegeXpress first (you're already here after all!).
 If you want more information, websites such as Khan Academy and PrepScholar also have free resources.
 U.S. News & World Report also has their 2018 Best College Rankings posted, with overall information about colleges.
 Just like prep books, free resources will give lots of information about any prep courses they offer.
 So make sure you give yourself a moment of thought before signing up for things.
 Also, look for the dates the information was published.
 You don’t want to study information about the old SAT when you’re taking the new one.

 Related: Top 8 College Search Resources Students Need to Know About